DLT-developers-NFT-project/dlt-dev-nft-project/project-set-up-mac.md

 to configure you app to connect to a testnet you need to add a hdwalletprovider to your config file first enter in the terminal

+so as you already got node.js make sure to install `web3.js` as well

+`npm install web3`

+then you can install the HDWallet Provider

 `npm install @truffle/hdwallet-provider`

 the requirements for this are